sheltermanager/asm3/src/static/pages/manual/_sources/stockcontrol.txt

 drugs, food and other items.

-Before using the module, you should set up locations for your stock under *Settings->Lookup Data->Stock Locations*.
+Before using the module, you should set up locations for your stock under :menuselection:`Settings --> Lookup Data --> Stock Locations`.
 Locations help subdivide your stock to assist with the stock taking process.
 A useful convention (similar to account codes) is to use a separator for child locations so they appear together in lists.
 For example, you could create locations called "Office", "Office::Shelves" and "Office::Desk", which would all appear together in the list of available locations and be able to hold their own list of stock.

-To view and add to current stock levels, go to *Financial->Stock*
+To view and add to current stock levels, go to :menuselection:`Financial --> Stock`

 .. image:: images/stocklevels.png